jakobrunge/tigramite/README.md

 ## General Notes

 TIGRAMITE is a time series analysis python module.
-It implements the PCMCI causal discobery method that allows to reconstruct graphical models (conditional independence graphs) from discrete or continuously-valued time series and includes modules for high-quality plots of the results.
+It implements the PCMCI causal discovery method that allows to reconstruct graphical models (conditional independence graphs) from discrete or continuously-valued time series and includes modules for high-quality plots of the results.
 TODO: also mediation, prediction

 ## Features